You might be throwing around the idea of getting a jet ski, and might also be wondering what it’s going to cost to keep one running.

-If you don’t get a trailer and live on the lake many times a dealer or repair shop can pick you up at a lake access.
-Just keep in mind that they won’t do this for free.
+If you don’t get a trailer and live on the lake, many times a dealer or repair shop can pick you up at a boat ramp.

 If you have a trailer and can drop the jet ski off, then you don’t have to worry about this.

 Every dealer or shop is different, depending on how far they have to go to get you at the boat launch.
 Expect to pay more if they have to travel longer distances or go out of the way to get your jet ski.
 Sometimes it might be worth it to spend the extra money for them to get it for you if you’re a busy person.